 (2) You can read the text online and download and copy and paste some pages as PDF.
 To take notes, toggle between notes and text, or highlight the text, you can use the ProQuest Ebook Central html viewer "read online" and create a personal account so you can retrieve your notes (Note: Chrome browser works best).

 For instructions on how to make the most of reading the book online visit the company's online help page.
 Checkout periods differ by title, but most are for 14 or 21 days for unlimited titles.
-Single use titles are limited to three days checkout (but you can still read online if the title is checked out) and 3-user titles are available for a maximum of seven days checkout.
+Single use titles are limited to three days checkout (but you can still read online if the title is checked out) unless for a course, in which case they are read-only (chapter download still available).
+3-user titles are available for a maximum of seven days checkout.
 However, you will still be able to read a copy online even when a title has been dowloaded.
 You can always check in your title early through Adobe Digital Editions.

 Example shows limits on number of users, period of use and restrictions on use (copy/paste).

 1. From a drop-down list, select "not listed click here."

 2. Type your Emory email address (@emory.edu) for access.